How to Buy an Outdoor Ice Maker | Ice Maker Buying Guide

 Clarity of Ice

 There’s something special about watching light dance through a piece of crystal-clear ice, isn’t there?
 Aside from its natural beauty, clear ice is denser and harder than cloudy ice, meaning that it melts more slowly but also takes longer to make.
-Clarity is a feature of high-end appliances, such as Marvel outdoor ice makers that use fractional freezing to produce gourmet ice that’s perfectly clear and free of impurities.
+Clarity is a feature of high-end appliances that use fractional freezing to produce gourmet ice that’s perfectly clear and free of impurities.

 Density of Ice